dinfuehr/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > 1. Perform `?
 DestructuringAssignmentEvaluation` of `assignmentPattern` using `rval` as the argument.
 > 1. Return `rval`.

 Now the `LeftHandSideExpression` (`x`) is not an object literal or an array literal, so we take the if branch in step 1.
-In step 1 a, we evaluate the left-hand side (`x`) and store the result into `lref`. `o2.foo` is not a function definition, so we don't take the if branch in 1 c, but the else branch in 1 d.
+In step 1.a, we evaluate the left-hand side (`x`) and store the result into `lref`. `o2.foo` is not a function definition, so we don't take the if branch in 1.c, but the else branch in 1.d.
 There we evaluate `o2.foo` and call `GetValue` on it.

 In any case, `GetValue` will be called on the Reference which is the result of evaluating `o2.foo`.
 Thus, we know that the Object internal method `[[Get]]` will get invoked when accessing a property on an Object, and the prototype chain walk will occur.